 Mayan Civilization and Rainforest Ecology

-ICS 101 BEL / BIOL 101 BEL is an interdisciplinary travel-study course providing students an introduction to international culture and biology through cultural and biological field studies.
-This hybrid course will contain online and on-campus components and includes a seven-day visit to Belize.
-Emphasis will be placed on Mayan culture and the tropical rain forests of Belize.
-The student will study Mayan culture and history as well as Mayan past and current interaction with the rain forest ecosystem.
+MCC offers ICS 101 BEL / BIOL 101 BEL as an interdisciplinary travel-study course providing students an introduction to international culture and biology through cultural and biological field studies.
+This hybrid course contains online and on-campus components and includes a seven-day visit to Belize.
+Emphasis is placed on Mayan culture and the tropical rain forests of Belize.
+The students study Mayan culture and history as well as Mayan past and current interaction with the rain forest ecosystem.

-This course will cover classification of organisms, basic ecological principles, experimental design, field sampling techniques and scientific communication.
-Specific biology topics emphasized will vary each year.
-This course will also involve working with local Belizeans, offering MCC students the opportunity to meet people from diverse backgrounds.
-It is offered in conjunction with the Sibun Educational and Adventure Lodge in Belize.
+This course covers classification of organisms, basic ecological principles, experimental design, field sampling techniques and scientific communication.
+Specific biology topics emphasized will vary from year to year.
+The course also involves working with local Belizeans, giving MCC students the opportunity to meet people from diverse backgrounds.
+The course is offered in conjunction with Sleeping Giant Resort in Belize.

 For more information, contact: